CMSgov/blueprint_ui/README.md

 ## Local Development

-Please visit the infrastructure repo for setting up a local development environment at https://github.com/CMSgov/blueprint_infra
+Please visit the infrastructure repo for setting up a local development environment at <https://github.com/CMSgov/blueprint_infra>

 ## Pre-commit hook

 When committing code, a pre-commit hook is set to run linting and prettier formatting on the staged files.
 It will also run the suite of react testing library test (it will not cypress tests).

-To run this hook manually on your staged files, in a terminal window, run: <br>
+To run this hook manually on your staged files, in a terminal window, run:
 `npm run pre-commit`

 ## Testing

 We leverage two different sets of tests:

 1. [React Testing Library](https://testing-library.com/docs/react-testing-library/intro) which is a library that uses the framework [Jest](https://jestjs.io/) - for unit tests and some integration tests
 2. [Cypress](https://docs.cypress.io/) - for end to end tests and some integration tests

 ### React Testing Library

 To run manually, open a shell terminal in the repo's docker container (e.g. `docker exec -it blueprint_ui_1 sh`).
-From there the following commands can be run: <br>
+From there the following commands can be run:

-*By default, the test commands will go into watch mode and rerun as you save code changes.* <br>
+*By default, the test commands will go into watch mode and rerun as you save code changes.*
 `npm test` or `npm run test`

-If you want to run only once, set the watch to false: <br>
+If you want to run only once, set the watch to false:
 `npm test -- --watchAll=false`

-You can choose to run a directory of tests or individual test files by adding the path to the command: <br>
-e.g. `npm test /src/molecules/ProjectHeader.test.jsx`
+You can choose to run a directory of tests or individual test files by adding the path to the command: e.g. `npm test /src/molecules/ProjectHeader.test.jsx`

 ### Cypress

 To run Cypress end-to-end tests:

 - make sure that your app is running the required Docker containers
 - in the root directory of Blueprint UI, run `npx cypress open`